jcollins-bioinfo/dash-webapp-template/README.md

 # dash-webapp-template
 Template for expediting creation of new dash web apps in Python, specifically for Biofinformatics-based projects (hence the demo name `seqapp`).
+Using `dash` in Python allows a developer to create a "full-stack" highly customizable web application enormously faster than previous standard professional practices, while still delivering utmost professional quality data science software solutions in the form of easy-to-use (and fast) web app UIs with as complex as possibly could be Python-coded backends hidden away but all neatly together in the same single relatively small collection of software files.
+See references below to learn more about the exciting paradigm shifting changes and accelerations in possible software development Dash has brought about!

 This particular template contains a custom-branded (CSS/HTML) base UI layout presenting a UX for a two-step pipeline of any sort.
 For example, in "Step One", several dynamically linked (interdependent) dropdown menus allow a user to select certain data as input.
 And then "Step Two" allows for user upload of files (as/if applicable) and launching of a custom analysis pipeline which would be a backend python source code.